Intermittently Observable Markov Decision Processes: Numerical Results

+{ We next evaluate the effectiveness of TA($L$) and TA($n,L$) in an IOMDP scenario inspired by a practical application.
+Specifically, consider an unmanned boat tasked with remaining within a designated target water area to perform monitoring activities.
+The boat’s movement is prone to failure with a certain probability due to the influence of water waves.
+The boat is permitted to navigate within a predefined operational area, and leaving this area results in the termination of the task.
+Its position is tracked by a remote sensor, which transmits the location information to the boat at each time step.
+However, the long distance between the sensor and the boat introduces a communication failure probability of $1-\rho$.
+To simplify the problem, we discretize the water area into 9 segments, resulting in an MDP with 9 states and 4 actions.
+Our methods are assessed in this simplified model.
+Further details about the MDP are provided in Appendix E. }

-We next evaluate the effectiveness of TA($L$) and TA($n,L$) for solving IOMDPs.
-The experiments were carried out in an MDP with $|{\cal S}|=9, |{\cal A}|=4$.
-The parameters of the underlying MDP are provided in Appendix F. As shown in Table \ref{tab:hota}, we consider 4 values of $\rho$.
+As shown in Table \ref{tab:hota}, we consider 4 values of $\rho$.
 For each $\rho$, we solved the associated TA($L$) using NVI and obtained the TA($L$) policy to control the IOMDP with SIRP $\rho$.
 We then collected the total discounted reward over a horizon of $10^5$ time steps.
 The value of each group is the empirical average total discounted reward of $2\times10^4$ independent runs.
 The results of TA($L+n$) and TA($n,L$) were obtained by the same procedure.
 In all experiments, the policies generated by TA($L+n$) and TA($n,L$) are identical; hence their values are equal.
 We also present the computation time of each method in the table, where the computation time of TA($n,L$) includes the time of solving TA($k,L$) for all $0\le k\le n$.
 The results show that TA($L$) with a small $L$ can not generate a satisfactory policy when $\rho$ is small, but we can obtain a better policy by increasing $L$.
 However, the computation time of TA($L$) increases explosively with $L$.
 Fortunately, TA($n,L$) can generate the same policy as TA($L+n$) using much less computation time.